OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-49.md

 At the sound of their fall the earth will tremble; their cry will echo to the Red Sea.

 ## Jeremiah 49:22
 Behold, an eagle will soar and swoop down, spreading its wings over Bozrah.
-In that day the hearts of Edom’s warriors will be like the heart of a woman in labor.
+In that day the hearts of Edom’s warriors will be like the heart of a woman in labour.

 ## Jeremiah 49:23
-Concerning Damascus: “Hamath and Arpad are dismayed, for they have heard bad news.
+Concerning Damascus: “Hamath and Arpad are dismayed, for they have heard distressing news.
 They are disheartened, troubled like the restless sea.

 ## Jeremiah 49:24
 Damascus has become feeble; she has turned to flee and panic has gripped her; anguish and pain have seized her, pain like that of a woman in childbirth.